Traveling to Canada during Covid-19: What you need to know before you go - KION546

 People older than 5 flying into Canada are required to provide written or electronic documentation showing they received a negative result from a Covid-19 PCR or RT-LAMP test conducted within 72 hours before their scheduled boarding.

-And on January 29, the Canadian government announced that most incoming travelers will be required to take an additional Covid-19 test when they land and quarantine in a government-supervised hotel for up to three days at their own expense while awaiting the results.
+And on January 29, the Canadian government announced that most incoming air ravelers will be required to take an additional Covid-19 test when they land and quarantine in a government-supervised hotel for up to three days at their own expense while awaiting the results.

-No date has been announced for when the hotel quarantine requirements will come into effect.

 Meanwhile, flights from Canada to Mexico and the sun-soaked Caribbean will be suspended through April.
 Read more about these newest measures here.